IvanWoo/style-transfer-utility/README.md

                                   [required]
-  -o, --output TEXT               the output name --debug                         [default: False] --all-style                     apply all styles to the image  [default:
+  -o, --output TEXT               the output name --debug                         [default: False] --all-styles                     apply all styles to the image  [default:
                                   False]

   --version                       Show the version and exit.